Pharmaceutical Microbiology

 Topic: Pharmaceutical Microbiology

-The aim is to obtain bioactive components of plant which can be deployed in tackling antimicrobial resistance problems in Nigeria and beyond.
-It involves using different methods in extracting bioactive compounds from plant materials and also assaying for their antimicrobial efficacies against several pathogens and especially multidrug resistant species.
-These assays include antimicrobial sensitivity testing, killing kinetics, mechanism of action of bioactive compounds, antioxidant determination etc.
+Description: Pharmaceutical microbiology is a field of microbiology that sees to the development and use of microbial products and natural products from plants in effecting treatment of various diseases.
+The aim is to obtain bioactive components from plant materials which can be deployed in tackling antimicrobial resistance problems in Nigeria and beyond.
+It involves using different methods in extracting bioactive compounds from plant materials and also assaying for their antimicrobial efficacies against several pathogens especially, multidrug resistant species.
+These assays include antimicrobial sensitivity testing, killing kinetics, mechanism of action of bioactive compounds, antioxidant determination etc. Isolation of compounds that can be used to treat diseases and infections caused by resistant species effectively with very minimal or no toxic effects.
+Enlightenment of the general populace on the use of herbal remedies in treating different diseases and infections based on determined and known dosages.

 # | Certificate | School | Year |